When shopping for a home loan, you may come across the term “risk-based pricing”.

-“Risk-based pricing” is a method the mortgage industry uses to measure risk and deliver appropriate interest rates based on a borrower’s ability to repay their loan.
+It’s a method the mortgage industry uses to measure risk and deliver appropriate interest rates based on a borrower’s ability to repay their loan.

-In simple terms, a borrower deemed more risky by a bank or lender will receive a higher mortgage rate to offset the greater probability of default.
+In simple terms, a borrower deemed more risky by a bank or lender will receive a higher mortgage interest rate to offset the greater probability of default.

 Conversely, a more qualified borrower will be granted a lower interest rate seeing that there’s a smaller chance of them actually missing a mortgage payment.